neve-linux/neveports/Packaging.md

 The `make_install_target` is used as a glob pattern to match built wheels.

 <a id="subpackages"></a>

 ### Subpackages

-The `cbuild` system has support for subpackages.
+The `nbuild` system has support for subpackages.
 Subpackages are regular packages repository-wise, except they are built as a part of some main package's process, and are created from its files.